Subhadra Sen Gupta

-Subhadra Sen Gupta (June 1952 – 3 May 2021) was an Indian writer.
-She was the winner of Sahitya Akademi's 2015 Bal Sahitya Puraskar and wrote over 30 books.
-Her book, Mystery of the House of Pigeons, was adapted into a television series for Doordarshan as Khoj Khazana Khojher.
+Subhadra Sen Gupta (June 1952 – May 2021) was an Indian writer known for her works in children’s historical fiction and literature.
+She was the winner of Sahitya Akademi's 2015 Bal Sahitya Puraskar and wrote over 40 books for children with a wide range of genres.
+Her book, Mystery of the House of Pigeons, was adapted into a television series for Doordarshan as Khoj Khazana Khojh .She is also famous for writing the books “The Teenage Diary Of Jodh Bai”, “The Constitution Of India For Children” and “A Children’s History Of India”..
 Most of her books are in the genres of historical fiction and non-fiction, but she also wrote travelogues, comic strips and detective and ghost stories.

 Life and career

 Sen Gupta was born in Delhi.
 She held a master's degree in history.
 She began writing in college, working as a copywriter for advertising agencies.

 Some of her works include Goodbye, Pasha Begum! from The Puffin Book of Spooky Ghost Stories (a horror story where a girl holidaying in Delhi finds herself as a slave in the Mughal era), Bishnu - The Dhobi Singer (a dhobi boy who is taken under the tutelage of Tansen) and A Mauryan Adventure (the daughter of a soldier in Ashoka's army finds herself travelling the world).
 The Secret Diary of the World's Worst Cook (the child of two physicists who is bad at physics himself finds a diary written by a boy in a similar situation coming from a family of cooks) is part of a book series, World's Worst, written in the diary format.
 This series also includes The Secret Diary of the World's Worst Cook.
 A Flag, A Song And a Pinch of Salt features 19 freedom fighters of India and their inspiring stories.